Have a waste free Halloween

 Pumpkin / Jack O’Lantern

-Unless your council allows the use of a dedicated collection bag, textiles including clothing, footwear, handbags, belts, towels, blankets, duvets, and pillows should not be disposed of with your kerbside recycling.
-However, even the lowest quality, damaged or stained textiles are of use and have value so try to avoid putting it into your residual waste bin.
+Unless your council allows the use of a dedicated collection bag, textiles including clothing, footwear, handbags, belts, towels, blankets, duvets, and pillows should not be disposed of in your kerbside recycling.
 Costumes in good condition can be sold or given away (see here).
-Charity shops will typically accept all kinds of textiles even if they aren’t in good enough condition to be re-worn (charities can get an income by selling rags).
-If you don’t have a nearby charity shop, use a textiles collection bank – you can find your nearest textiles collection point here.
+Charity shops will typically accept all kinds of textiles even if they aren’t in good enough condition to be re-worn, but remember to mark the bag as rags (charities can get an income by selling rags).
+Remember to follow Covid 19 guidance which has been put in place to protect staff, volunteers and the public.
+It is advisable to check what donations the charity shop is accepting before arriving.
+If you don’t have a nearby charity shop, use a textiles/clothes bank – you can find your nearest textiles/clothes bank here.
+Never leave clothes in front of a closed charity shop or in front of a clothes bank – this is fly-tipping and is a criminal offence.

 Plastic decorations and toys

 Unfortunately the majority of plastic decorations and toys are made from hard plastics, often mixed with other materials, which can’t be recycled via kerbside recycling collections in Leicestershire.
-If you have toys you need to dispose of please use your residual waste bin not your recycling collection.
+If you have toys you want to dispose of please use your general waste bin not your recycling collection.

 Paper or card props and decorations

 An increasing number of Halloween decorations are made from a paper or card-like materials.
 Those made of tissue or crepe paper (e.g. paper lanterns) can’t be recycled in your kerbside collection.
 Paper and cardboard items containing a mixture of materials cannot be recycled via kerbside collections, for example cardboard bunting which contains; cardboard triangles, string or ribbon, glue and staples.
 These items should be disposed of in your general waste bin unless you are prepared to spend time carefully separating out the recyclable and non recyclable components yourself.
-Keep an eye open for metalised plastic films which look like shiny paper or foil.
-These thin plastic materials are also not recyclable.
-You’ll be able to identify them by doing a scrunch test.
+Keep an eye open for metalised plastic film which look like shiny paper or foil.
+This thin plastic material isn’t recyclable either.
+You’ll be able to identify it by doing a scrunch test.
 Paper will scrunch into a tight ball and remain scrunched.
-Metalised plastic will not remain scrunched in a tight ball.
+Metalised plastic will not remain scrunched in a tight ball but will open straight out again.

-Balloons of any sort aren’t recyclable as part of your kerbside collection and should be disposed of in the residual waste bin.
+Balloons of any sort aren’t recyclable as part of your kerbside collection and should be disposed of in the general waste bin.

 Dealing with home made decorations and costumes

 Dealing with your home made creations when they have reached the end of their life deserves a bit of thought as it can be challenging, particularly if your creation consists of different materials glued, stuck or sewn together.
 If you are keen to recycle as much as you can, start by separating out the different types of materials and assessing the recyclability of each component individually.
-Items covered in paint, glue, sticky tape or glitter are not recyclable and should be disposed of in the residual waste bin.
-You can find a simple list of what can and can’t be recycled in your kerbside collection here.
+Items covered in paint, glue, sticky tape or glitter are not recyclable and should be disposed of in the general waste bin.
+Check the list of what items are accepted in your kerbside recycling.